22 Notable alumni of

 -

-George Washington "Zip" Zabel was a professional baseball pitcher.
+George Washington "Zip" Zabel was an American professional baseball pitcher.
 He played all or part of three seasons in Major League Baseball in 1913-15 for the Chicago Cubs.

 -